-Following schemes of MLM India are not considered legal:
+Following schemes of MLM India are considered illegal:

-- A pyramid scheme in Indian law is described as the scheme where the organiser builds a structure of pyramid which starts with one person, who represents the tip of the pyramid.
+A pyramid scheme in Indian law is described as the scheme where the organizer builds a structure of a pyramid which starts with one person, who represents the tip of the pyramid

-- This person recruits another person under him, who is required to invest a certain amount which is paid to the initial recruiter.
+- A person recruits another person who works under him/her.
+And this person is required to invest a certain amount which is paid to the initial recruiter

-- In order to make returns on his investment, the new member has to recruit more investors who invest a fixed sum of money, thereby forming a chain of pyramids.
+- In order to make returns on his/her investment, the new member has to recruit more investors who invest a fixed sum of money, thereby forming a chain of pyramids

-- Recently the Reserve Bank of India (RBI) released a statement cautioning investors against pyramid scheme fraud, that promise high returns and run on hefty member subscription fees.
+- Recently, the Reserve Bank of India (RBI) released a statement cautioning investors against pyramid scheme fraud, that promises high returns and runs on hefty member subscription fees

-- The RBI stated that MLM, chain marketing or pyramid structure schemes promise easy or quick money upon enrolment of members.
-The RBI advised that the public should not be tempted by promises of high returns offered by multi level marketing companies in India that run network marketing, chain marketing or pyramid structure schemes in India.
+- The RBI stated that MLM, chain marketing or pyramid structure schemes, promise easy or quick money upon enrolment of members.
+The RBI advised that the public should not be tempted by promises of high returns offered by multi-level marketing companies, that run network marketing, chain marketing or pyramid structure schemes in India.

 Money Circulation Schemes

-- It states, “As any scheme which assures quick and easy earning money through money chain or if someone demands money from another in order to ‘money circulation scheme means any scheme for making quick or easy money or for receiving any money or valuable thing as consideration for a promise to pay money,”
+- It states, “As any scheme which assures quick and easy earning money through money chain or if someone demands money from another in order to invest it into a ‘money circulation scheme' means any scheme for making quick or easy money or for receiving any money or valuable thing as consideration for a promise to pay money,”

-- In a Ponzi scheme, there is a single person who controls the funds and only transfers the money from one person to another, without making any real investments with the money.
+- In a Ponzi scheme, there is a single person who controls the funds and only transfers the money from one person to another, without making any real investments of the money

-- Once the investor gains confidence and other investors start investing money, the person committing the fraud disappears overnight with all the investments.
+- Once the investor gains confidence and other investors start investing money, the person committing the fraud disappears with all the investments

-- After this, any member can draw a lump sum through ways such as a lucky draw or an auction. (eg: If there is a group of 10 people and contribution paid by each person is Rs.
+- After this, any member can draw a lump sum through ways such as a lucky draw or an auction (eg: If there is a group of 10 people and the contribution paid by each person is Rs.
 1000 a month, then the pool is Rs.
 10,000.)

 A new multi-level marketing scheme is launched every other day!

-While some MLM is legal having actually honest businessmen; and some are involved in MLM frauds having con men, who lure a gullible audience to rob their money.
+While some MLM is legal, having actually honest businessmen; some are involved in MLM frauds having conmen, who lure a gullible audience to rob their money.

-It might get difficult to identify a genuine or fake multi level marketing in India.
-List of companies are into network marketing and there is a way to know the difference between network marketing that is legal and illegal in India such as:
+It might get difficult to identify a genuine or fake multi-level marketing in India.
+But there are some ways to know the difference between network marketing that is legal and illegal in India, such as:

-The general features of MLM scheme which is not legal in India are that there is a promise of a very high rate of return and in most cases, but there is no underlying goods or services which bears any value.
+The general features of MLM scheme which is not legal in India are that there is a promise of a very high rate of return, but in most cases there is no underlying goods or services which bears any value

 There is usually an unreasonably high rate of return, for which there is no scientific explanation in illegal MLM schemes.
-On the other hand, a scheme is MLM legal in India, when there is a scientific basis established for giving compensation to its agents and distributors.
+On the other hand, a scheme in MLM is, when there is a scientific basis established for giving compensation to its agents and distributors

 Usually, in an illegal affiliate marketing scheme, the plan works on the basis that it is an opportunity to make quick and easy money, whereas such is not the case in a legal MLM.